Folk practices in Punjab: Position in society

+Folk deities, saints, and heroes

+There are three prominent cults associated with folk deities found in Indian Punjab: Gugga, Sakhi Sarwar, and Seetla.
+Gugga is also known as Jahir Pir whilst Seetla is also known as Mata Rani.
+The central figures of folk religion cults in Punjab is organized around ancestor figures or folk heroes, consisting of various legends and rituals associated with them.
+Gugga was a Rajput prince who became a Sufi pir and is venerated as a serpent-deity, Sakhi Sarwar is said to have come from Baghdad and is worshipped for the protection of children and animals.
+Seetla and her sisters are worshipped for protection and to guard against some pustulate diseases.
+These three figures were historically worshipped across Punjabi society, irrespective of caste and creed.

 Punjabi folk cosmology

 Bhatti and Michon (2004), in their article Folk Practice in Punjab, published in the Journal of Punjab Studies by the University of California, believe that in Punjabi folk cosmology, the universe is divided into three realms:

 Devlok is the realm of the gods, saints and ancestors, existing in akash, the sky.
 Ancestors can become gods or saints.

 Punjabi ancestral worship

 Jathera—ancestral shrines

 Jats, a large group of former nomads, had begun to turn to settled agriculture around the thirteenth century in central Punjab, facilitated by region's fertility and the use of the Persian water wheel.
 They brought with them their own beliefs centered on the worship of deities like Sakhi Sarwar and Gugga Pir, as well as their own independent social customs like widow remarriage and reverence for clan leaders, or vaderas, while building relationships with settled society, though often placed in the lower rungs of caste society.
 The Jats had a long-standing social tradition of egalitarianism.

 Their institution of jatheras and the veneration of vaderas and folk figures exist at the boundaries of the major organized religions of the region, coexisting comfortably alongside religious identities, and adding to Punjabi cultural identity, continuing to thrive and not fitting neatly into any clearly delineated, reified categories.